opengauss-mirror/docs/content/en/docs/Toolreference/gs_backup.md

         Specifies the name of the host to restore.

-        Value range: a host name If the host is not specified, the backup files will be distributed to openGauss.
+        Value range: a host name If the host is not specified, the corresponding backup node is restored.

     -   --backup-dir=BACKUPDIR